demandcluster/guides/docs/memory/embeddings.md

 # User Embeds and Chat Embeds

-> Note: this is only a brief overview of how to use chat embeds and user embeds in Charluvi.
+> Note: this is only a brief overview of how to use chat embeds and user embeds in Charluv.
 For a more in-depth overview of how embeddings work with LLMs in general, check out https://pub.aimind.so/llm-embeddings-explained-simply-f7536d3d0e4b?gi=537c9fd225d8

 User embeds and chat embeds are both a form of retrieval augmented generation (RAG) and form a sort of "dynamic memory".
 Similar to the memory books, User Embeds and Chat Embeds will use keywords and context from the chat history to include relevant pieces of information.